Any (webshop)

 Configuration #

-Clerk.js allows for a variety of configurations.
+Clerk.js allows for a variety of configurations that change how it functions.

-As mentioned earlier, if you prefer managing session IDs manually, you can configure the visitor parameter that Clerk uses in API calls.
+If you prefer managing session IDs manually, you can configure the visitor parameter that Clerk uses in API calls.
 Alternatively, you can turn off session tracking entirely by setting visitor to null.

 // Custom visitor ID